-At this time of year, it’s likely children are dreaming of toys and not sugar plums.
+At this time of year, it’s likely that children are dreaming of toys and not sugar plums.
+Gifts and toys should inspire joy, not injuries.
 The best toy gifts are fun and provide enjoyment.
 Unfortunately, that is not always the case.

 In 2017, the latest statistics available, there were 251,700 estimated emergency department-treated injuries associated with toys.
 World Against Toys Causing Harm, Inc. (WATCH) reports one child is treated in U.S. emergency rooms every three minutes for a toy-related injury.